 Fazio Canyons has an excellent practice facility (driving range, putting green and a short game area with three practice greens with bunkers) and is also home to the Barton Creek Golf Academy.

 Bottom line - this is a must-play course but is only available for play for members and Omni Resort guests.
 The Resort does have a variety of very good Stay & Play options.

 Monthly Dues: $401 to $600

-The Barton Creek Canyons course is a few miles from the main resort and it has a small temporary pro shop with limited equipment and no bar or restaurant.
-There is a small snack bar at the turn, and a fantastic practice and driving range.
+The Fazio Canyons course is 3 miles from the Omni Resort and it has a new clubhouse and restaurant/bar.
+The pro shop has mostly golf clothing.
+There is a small snack bar at the turn, and a fantastic practice area and driving range.
 Service is excellent and very friendly.
+The GPS is excellent.